 Understanding how visitors engage with your website and providing valuable content encourages users to stay on your website and convert into customers.

-Heatmaps are an excellent starting point for marketers, allowing them to uncover big-picture issues that cause friction and new chances to boost traffic and conversions.
-But to get the most out of your SEO efforts, use heatmaps tools and SEO platforms, such as Quattr.
+Google Analytics heatmaps are an excellent starting point for marketers, allowing them to uncover big-picture issues that cause friction and new chances to boost traffic and conversions.
+But to maximize your SEO efforts, use heatmapping tools and SEO platforms, such as Quattr.

 With Quattr's AI-first website optimization software, you can outperform your competitors by increasing traffic and engagement.
 Quattr pinpoints precisely how your search traffic trends are shifting and what you should do to improve your rankings with a prioritized list of action items.
 Find out all the SEO platform features that Quattr offers.